andrewclink/commonjs-mini_racer_env/README.md

 ## Using common JS from Ruby.

-# TODO
-`CommonJS` now passes all of the Modules 1.0 unit tests.
+`CommonJS::MiniRacerEnv` passes all of the Modules 1.0 unit tests.

 ```ruby
 env = CommonJS::Environment.new(:path => '/path/to/lib/dir')